 Big mistake!
 The turning bug bit, and it’s got a proper hold of me.
 Wood turning allows me to do several things.
 I have a boyish delight when the shavings are flying off the lathe and, like most other people, I just love to caress a nicely finished piece of wood.
 All IT geeks have a creative streak somewhere, but it finds little expression in the real world, because one cannot touch software.
 Here, in my workshop, I can unleash my creative side, and the results are real.
 I can play with shape and colour and texture, and every now and then this produces some piece I haven’t seen anywhere else.

 I have taken some tuition with professional wood turners, and I intend to take some more.
-I cannot claim to be in their league, but one of my pieces was chosen to represent the AWGB on a nationwide year-long exhibition tour.
+I cannot claim to be in their league, but two of my pieces have been chosen to represent the AWGB on their nationwide 2-year-long exhibition tours.
 The future is bright, and it has lots of wood in it.